Things to Do This Valentine’s Day

 Where: San Francisco

 What better way to celebrate your Valentine than strolling hand-in-hand with your sweetheart around eclectic San Francisco neighborhoods tasting some exceptional eats?
 Sounds like a pretty darn good way to spend an afternoon if we do say so ourselves.
-Check out any of Stretchy Pants’ Food Walks including the alluring Cocktails & Aphrodisiacs tour (ooo saucy).
+Check out any of Stretchy Pants’ Food Tours including the popular Chinatown Food Tour.
 Although they are not giving tours on actual valentines day, this is the perfect gift.
-This tour takes guests through the colorful Castro where they’ll learn about the neighborhood, taste some familiar, and maybe not-so-familiar, aphrodisiacs, and sip on cocktails invented in SF.
-(This is a 21 and up tour so make sure to bring those IDs with you.)
-If you are looking for something a little less boozy but just as fun explore San Francisco’s Chinatown on the Tea & Dim Sum tour, which includes a stop at the fortune cookie factory and the neighborhood’s oldest bakery.
+This tour includes a stop at the fortune cookie factory and the neighborhood’s oldest bakery.

 Photo Courtesy of JP Dobrin, Yelp